e2002e/JRTM-MERP/README.md

+Please note that this version is outdated and crashes, get it from google play.

 # JRTM/MERP
 Helper for middle earth role playing game
 Includes every attacks in the book, spells, dynamic actions, travels and encounters.